-Beer; bratwurst, currywurst, frankfurter and a variety of other sausages; the Autobahn; Bach, Strauss and Beethoven; Volkswagen, Mercedes-Benz and BMW; Christmas trees and advent calendars; hair perms; Adidas; Lidl; Trabants; the Brothers Grimm; Heidi Klum… the reasons to visit (read: move to) Germany are many and would simply take forever to list.
+Beer; bratwurst, currywurst, frankfurter and a variety of other sausages; the Autobahn; Bach, Strauss and Beethoven; Volkswagen, Mercedes-Benz and BMW; Christmas trees and advent calendars; hair perms; Adidas; Lidl; Trabants; the Brothers Grimm; Heidi Klum… the reasons to move to Germany are many and would simply take forever to list.

-Retrospectively, hair perms might not be a good reason to move to another country, but another reason why you should consider making Deutschland your home is the fact it has one of the best average wages in Europe – almost £900 more than the UK… per month!
+OK, hair perms might not be a good reason to move to another country, but a more tenable excuse for making Deutschland your home is the fact it has one of the best average wages in Europe, as well as one of the most stable economies.

 But what are the highest paying jobs in Germany?
 And, most importantly, is your profession among them?